- Start dateSeptember 2018

 Funding opportunities available for this course:

 Graduates go into a range of film-making options such as production and academic research.
 Alumni of this course have also gone on to associate producer roles and commissions in broadcast and independent sectors.
 Much depends on individual focus and aspiration.

 Many former students are now building strong reputations for their work on the course.
-Alana McVerry is a producer at VICE after making documentaries for the BBC; Leila Hussain is making short documentary features all over the world for CCN; Anahi Aradas has made films for BBC World and Victoria Burns won a Mead Fellowship to make a one-hour observational documentary on the Elephant & Castle Shopping Centre.
+Alana McVerry is a producer at VICE after making documentaries for the BBC; Leila Hussain is making short documentary features all over the world for CNN; Anahi Aradas has made films for BBC World and Victoria Burns won a Mead Fellowship to make a one-hour observational documentary on the Elephant & Castle Shopping Centre.